-Facebook knows very well the dopamine effect people get with a reaction.
-As hard as it is to get visibility on a Facebook Business Page post these days, imagine to rush someone may get when they see one of these offers…
+Facebook knows the dopamine affect people get with a reaction.
+And it uses that against us.
+As hard as it is to get visibility on a Facebook Business Page post these days, imagine the rush someone may get when they see one of these offers…

 So someone eagerly clicks the button, when it asks for a few, $20 more bucks they agree, and off it goes to Facebook to show it to all their best potential clients.